Pudding and Souse

 Pudding:

-1. Peel and grate the sweet potato on the side of the grater that gives the finest texture.
+1. Peel and grate the sweet potato on the very fine but bumpy side of the grater that gives the finest texture.

-3. Pour into a pyrex or metal steaming bowl and steam over boiling water for an hour or until an inserted scewer comes out clean.
+3. Pour into a pyrex or metal steaming bowl and steam over boiling water for an hour or until an inserted skewer comes out clean.

 Souse:

-1. Wash and clean the pig’s head and place in a saucepan with water, onion, herbs, pepper sauce, pepper, salt and stock cube if using.
+1. Wash and clean the pig’s head and place in a saucepan with water, onion, herbs, pepper sauce, black pepper, salt and stock cube if using.
 It is said, “de sweeter de souse water, de sweeter de souse”.
-Bring to the boil and simmer for about 1/2 hour or until the pork is tender.
+Bring to the boil and simmer for about half an hour or until the pork is tender.

-2. Meanwhile, prepare the pickle of cucumber, onion, lime juice, salt, parsley and hot pepper and refrigerate.
+2. Meanwhile, boil 2 cups of water, chicken stock cube, onions and salt.
+Remove from the heat, add sliced scotch bonnet pepper.
+When cool add lime juice.
+Prepare the pickle of cucumber, onion, lime juice, salt, parsley and scotch bonnet pepper and refrigerate.

-3. When pig’s head is cooked, strain off the liquid, reserving a little and allow to cool.
+3. When pig’s head is cooked, strain off the liquid and allow to cool enough to handle.
 Remove meat from the bone and cut into strips crossways (each slice should have skin, fat and meat and be about 1” thick).
+Place in the souse water and allow to marinate until ready to serve.

-5. Serve garnished with parsley and sweet pepper rings.
+5. Serve with the garnish of parsley and sweet pepper or flavour pepper rings.